-To evangelise best practises for both large and small scale websites and applications, encourage building forward-compatible websites, and avoid supporting as much Internet Explorer as user statistics allow – for my sanity’s sake…
+To evangelise best practices for both large and small scale websites and applications, encourage building forward-compatible websites, componentisation, cross-team mindshare of concepts, and trying to avoid supporting as much Internet Explorer as user statistics allow – for the sake of everone's sanity…

-Working as part of the Paddy Power Sportsbook team, helping deliver a consistent and easy-to-use experience to millions of users per month by improving page performance and usability.
-Also helping improving the lives and mental stability of in-house developers by refactoring HTML and CSS, as well as implementing best-practices and standards.
+Worked as part of the Paddy Power Sportsbook team, helping deliver a consistent and easy-to-use experience to millions of users per month by improving page performance and usability.
+Also helped in improving the lives and mental stability of in-house developers by refactoring HTML and CSS, as well as implementing best-practices and standards.

 Abacus CSS Framework 2016

 The Abacus CSS Framework is a powerful, modular, and lightweight CSS component library built using OOCSS and BEM notation, for use across all Paddy Power sites and products.
 It features a powerful mobile-first grid system, incredibly flexible components and is capable of delivering the entirety of Paddy Power's online branding and style, as well as full structure and layout support for mobile-first development in just 9KiB.

 The project is a slacktime project that I created to help intertwine the Web Development and Product Design teams to get them to communicate more, and help bring consistency to Paddy Power's branding and design across our entire online portfolio.

 It has given designers the ability to easily update the look and feel of all Paddy Power's online products, allowing them to confidently make changes while reducing the dependency on developers to make said changes on their behalf - freeing up valuable time for other projects.

 CentralReservations.com Front-end Web Developer Sep.
 2011 - Aug.
 2013